St. John the Baptist Catholic Church (Maria Stein, Ohio)

 St. John the Baptist Catholic Church is a historic Roman Catholic church in Marion Township, Mercer County, Ohio, United States.
 Located in the unincorporated community of Maria Stein, it is the home of an active congregation and has been recognized as a historic site because of its well-preserved late nineteenth-century Romanesque Revival architecture.
+The church was destroyed by a fire and declared a total loss during renovations in 2025.

 Parish history

 The community of St. Johns was established in 1833.
 When the Cincinnati, Hamilton, and Dayton Railway expanded through Mercer County some years later, its surveyors chose a path through the small community of Maria Stein, to the west of St. Johns.
 As these two communities were separated by only 0.5 mi, business interests migrated to the vicinity of the railroad, and the two communities eventually merged under the name of Maria Stein.

 Large numbers of Catholics from northern Europe settled in southern Mercer County and surrounding regions in the early nineteenth century because of the activities of the Society of the Precious Blood in the region.
 The center of the society's activities was the Maria Stein Convent, located less than 1 mi north of St. Johns.
 From this convent was derived the name of the community.

 St. John the Baptist Parish was founded in St. Johns in 1837 by priests of the Society from the village of Minster to the east; at that time, it was dedicated to John the Baptist.
 A small log church was erected to house the congregation, but the number of parishioners soon grew to the point that it was inadequate to house the congregation.
 Accordingly, a brick church was built to replace the log structure.
 As the membership continued to grow, multiple additions were built onto the original structure.
 By the 1880s, the parish had decided to replace the old brick church entirely with a yet larger building.
 The new and current church was built between 1888-1894 using 135,000 bricks and at a total cost of $43,354.19 paid from a building fund and special collections (Approx. $1.5 Million in 2022 dollars).

 Today, St. John's remains an active parish of the Archdiocese of Cincinnati.
 It is part of the Marion Catholic Community cluster, along with Precious Blood parish in Chickasaw, Nativity of the Blessed Virgin parish in Cassella, St. Rose parish in St. Rose, and St. Sebastian parish in Sebastian.
 The entire cluster is a part of the St. Marys Deanery.